+What are the sources of difficulty in the activity? Ø What are some possible solutions?
 What information and practical skills are necessary to apply the solutions?

-Situation 7.
+How can you test the solutions? Ø Situation 7.
 You regularly meet up with this person at the post office and she always stops for a chat.
 You struggle to understand her because she has a soft voice and speaks very quickly.
+What are the sources of difficulty in the activity?

+What are some possible solutions?

+₽

-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the

+solutions?

+P

+How can you test the solutions?